dober-man/xc-re-vk8s/3-deployments.md

 ```
 kubectl --kubeconfig=vK8s.kubeconfig create deployment nginx-imper --image=ghcr.io/nginxinc/nginx-unprivileged:1.27.1-bookworm-perl && kubectl --kubeconfig=vK8s.kubeconfig expose deployment nginx-imper --type=ClusterIP --port=2000 --target-port=8080
 ```
 > **Note:** - you may see a bunch of **"96483 memcache.go:287 couldn't get resource list for X"** status messages.
-This happens if features are restricted or disabled and can safely be ignored.
+This happens if features are restricted or disabled (such as in a vK8s environment) and can safely be ignored.

 Click on the "Deployments" tab and click "Refresh".
 You should see your new deployment running alongside of the deployment already created from the workload earlier.